Skip to main content

 Option C

-Paste and edit your own XML document
+Paste and edit your own message instance

 Step 6: Run validation and check the report